 Germany’s leading classical music magazine writes: “Seldom has one so clearly observed the bubbling substructure of the piano part of Schumann’s Fantasy Pieces Op.
 73 and, thereby, seldom have the Schumann pieces been played so elegantly and delicately.”
-Commenting further on her collaboration with Campbell they continue: Campbell and Marlais’ playing is always exact, elegant, without excess.
-The beauty of this genuinely joint playing is so engaging that it seems to lack for nothing.”(
+Commenting further on her collaboration with Campbell they continue: “Campbell and Marlais’ playing is always exact, elegant, without excess.
+The beauty of this genuinely joint playing is so engaging that it seems to lack for nothing.”

 Dr. Marlais is one of the most prolific authors in her field of educational piano books.
-Her critically acclaimed and award-winning piano series, Succeeding at the Piano – a Method for EveryoneR, Succeeding with the MastersR, The Festival CollectionR, In RecitalR, Sight Reading and Rhythm Every DayR as well as the rest of the The FJH Pianist’s Curriculum by Helen Marlais, are designed to motivate and guide students to succeed as pianists and musicians for a lifetime of enjoyment in music.
+Her critically acclaimed and award-winning piano series, Succeeding at the Piano – a Method for EveryoneR, The All-in-One Approach to Succeeding at the PianoR, Succeeding with the MastersR, The Festival CollectionR, In RecitalR, Sight Reading and Rhythm Every DayR as well as the rest of the The FJH Pianist’s Curriculum by Helen Marlais, are designed to motivate and guide students to succeed as pianists and musicians for a lifetime of enjoyment in music.
 Dr. Marlais’ educational piano CD’s for children are recorded on Stargrass Records.
 All the series and CD’s are published by The FJH Music Company.
 She maintains an active piano studio of beginner through high school age award-winning students.
+Dr. Marlais has a Piano Pedagogy Certification in place through Grand Valley State University for those who are interested and focused on piano teaching.
 Marlais has also held full-time faculty piano positions at the Crane School of Music, S.U.N.Y. at Potsdam, Iowa State University, and Gustavus Adolphus College.
 Helen received her DM in piano performance and pedagogy from Northwestern University, her MFA in piano performance from Carnegie Mellon University, and was awarded the Outstanding Alumna in the Arts from the University of Toledo in 2008, where she received her Bachelor of Music Degree.